-Add a quarter cup of soya sauce, half a cup of brown sugar, three cloves of crushed garlic, couple of sprigs or fresh thyme and rosemary and just to give it a little kick, two tablespoons of your favorite hot sauce, I used Franks Red Hot Sauce.
+Add a quarter cup of soya sauce, half a cup of brown sugar, three cloves of crushed garlic, a couple of sprigs of fresh thyme and rosemary and just to give it a little kick, two tablespoons of your favorite hot sauce.
+I used Franks Red Hot Sauce.

 Semi submerging the saucepan in a sink with cold water helps cool it down very fast.

-Once completely cooled, add both the chicken wings and the brine to a waterproof container or a large zip lock bag.
+Once completely cooled, add the chicken wings and the brine to a waterproof container or a large zip lock bag.
 Place in the fridge and brine overnight, or for at least four hours.
-Do not take it past twenty four hours, otherwise the wings will be too salty.
+Do not take it past twenty-four hours, otherwise, the wings will be too salty.

-Just remember to shake up the wings a couple of times in the fridge or turn the bag over if you are using a zip lock bag.
+Just remember to shake up the wings a couple of times in the fridge or turn the bag over if you use a zip lock bag.